Quick answer

 What Is a Sales Playbook?

-A sales playbook is a centralized guide that documents how your team sells — processes, messaging, objection handling, and best practices.
-If you're asking what a sales playbook is: it's the single source of truth that aligns reps to your sales pipeline, ideal customer profile, and value proposition so they can execute consistently.
+A sales playbook is a centralized guide that documents how your team sells, processes, messaging, objection handling, and best practices.
+It's the single source of truth that aligns reps to your sales pipeline, ideal customer profile, and value proposition so they execute consistently.

 Sales Playbook Definition